Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Carbon sores and flows are influenced by temperature, vegetation, organic matter in the soil, and rocks' mineral composition.

 Biomass, unexpectedly, is the greatest carbon store, with 100 billion tonnes of it.
-Annually
+The temperature sustains strong rates of photosynthesis, which creates more plant matter and a positive feedback loop ensues.
+The amount of organic matter in the soil accounts for 40% of the rainforest's total carbon store,